rotki/rotki/docs/api.rst

    :resjson int entries_found: The number of entries found for the current filter.
 Ignores pagination.
    :resjson int entries_limit: The limit of entries if free version. -1 for premium.
    :resjson int entries_total: The number of total entries ignoring all filters.
-   :resjsonarr string total_usd_value: Sum of the USD value for the assets received computed at the time of acquisition of each event.
+   :resjson string total_usd_value: Sum of the USD value for the assets received computed at the time of acquisition of each event.
    :resjson list[string] assets: Assets involved in events ignoring all filters.
    :resjson list[object] received: Assets received with the total amount received for each asset and the aggregated USD value at time of acquisition.